-Note: StreamID is considered Non-secure, because ATS and PRI are supported only for Non-secure streams.
+Note: The StreamID is either Non-secure or Realm.
+ATS and PRI are supported only for Non-secure streams and Realm streams.

 4.5.1 CMD\ATC\INV(StreamID, SubstreamID, SSV, Global, Address, Size)

 Sends an invalidation request to StreamID, and SubstreamID when SSV == 1, for translations spanned by Address plus span of $4096 2^{Size}$ .
 The Address span is aligned to its size by the SMMU.
 The effective value of Address[11 + Size:0] is taken as zero.